rustyeddy/rustyeddy.com/content/software/kanban.md

 date: 2021-03-03
 ---

+1. Kanban boards are used to keep track of tasks or todo items that need to be done, are a work in progress as well as tasks that have been completed

+2. There are many choices for Kanban boards, we will use the freebie that comes with github.
+Though many other choices are available including popular versions from gitlab, Trello and Jira.

 Kanban is fantastically simple.
 We will create a board with 3 columns, _Todo_, _Work In Progress_ and _Complete_.